Active case

 What can a Camp Lejeune water contamination lawyer do for family members?

-- Sue the government for you in federal court
+- Sue the government on the family’s behalf in North Carolina federal court

 FAQs for families impacted by Camp Lejeune toxic water